ruiz-jose/arq-x86-angular/README.md

-# Simulador x86 16-bit
+# Simulador arq-x86 16-bit

 A simulator of a 16-bit CPU.
-This project has been developed for educational purposes to support the teaching of operating systems.
+This project has been developed for educational purposes to support the teaching of architecture computer.

 The simulator is based on a [previous project](https://github.com/Schweigi/assembler-simulator) made by Marco